Openphones/OpenPhones-website/README.md

 The icons come from [Material Symbols](https://fonts.google.com/icons) and are licensed under the [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
 The [Wire](https://wire.com) logo comes from their [brand guidelines](https://brand.wire.com/).

 All of the remaining content in this repository is licensed under the [BSD Zero Clause license](LICENSE).
+The favicon was designed by [noClaps](https://github.com/noClaps) and is under the [CC0-1.0 license](/public/icon/LICENSE).